 You'd be hard-pressed to find a dog who doesn't like cheese or ice cream.
-But while cheese, ice cream and other milk products are not actually toxic to dogs, dogs do not produce enough lactase to break down the lactose found in milk dairy products.
-Cheese slices and other dairy products can trigger digestive trouble in dogs, including diarrhea.
+Just because they like it, though, doesn't mean it should become a regular food for them.
+Milk products aren't toxic to dogs, but many dogs do not produce enough lactase to break down the lactose found in dairy products.
+Cheese slices and other dairy products can trigger upset stomach in dogs, accompanied by a loose stool.

-Greasy gray diarrhea is a sign that your dog has eaten too much fat or grease.
-Foods high in grease, such as fried foods, or those high in saturated fats, such as dairy products, can trigger diarrhea.
-Trimmed fat from meats also can cause diarrhea, as the dog is only ingesting fats and not any nutrients from the meat.
+Foods high in grease, such as fried foods, or those high in saturated fats can trigger dog diarrhea as well as a very serious illness: pancreatitis.
+Consuming trimmed fat from meats can also cause diarrhea or pancreatitis, as the dog is only ingesting fats and not any nutrients from the meat.

 - Onions and garlic